Time and the Trickster

 "UNIT added the lock two days ago," Amina said, "We didn't want any of the staff getting themselves killed out of curiosity."

 The storage room was small and climate controlled with cases lining two of the walls.
 Quickly scanning the room, Rose noted most of the objects that had been in Amina's report stored in the various cases.
-Several large heavy wooden boxes were placed in the center of the room that Rose guessed held the rest.
+Several large heavy wooden boxes were placed in the centre of the room that Rose guessed held the rest.

 "Are they all here?"
 Rose questioned.

 "The ones we think killed people," Amina confirmed with a sad nod.
 "And in some cases the items immediately around those in question since we can't be sure how quickly this affect kills people."

 "And so far it has only killed the staff?"
 Rose verified carefully.
 "No tourists since the report was made?"

 "No, which is why I think someone is switching them on and off," Amina told her with a thoughtful frown.
 "It would be easy to kill a lot of people or drain their life energy if you're right there while the museum is open."

 "True, but that would cause a panic," Rose remarked softly as she walked over to one of the cases and looked closely at the objects.
 There were two necklaces, a small wand and a bowl all with elegant detail work on them.
 Leaning over Rose tried to read some of the old and faded hieroglyphics, but even her translator couldn't put the images back together.

 She worked silently, moving along the cases and studying the objects the best she could.
 Her translator gave her a few words here and there: gods, Ra, Horus, Osiris, river, life and house were the most common.
 Shaking her head when she reached the end, Rose turned back to Amina.